scarista/scarista.github.io/content/music/acoustic/index.md

 © Alex Matheson 1985

-**Notes**

-This song was recorded in 1986 and digitised in 2006.
+_This song was recorded in 1986 and digitised in 2006.
 Rather shockingly, it took me until this year (2008) to do anything with it.
-It had to be trimmed a little at either end, normalised and then I decided to add a delay effect to change the feel of it.
+It had to be trimmed a little at either end, normalised and then I decided to add a delay effect to change the feel of it._

-Of course it is a bit cliched but I’m kind of fond of it because the idea was actually sparked off whilst sitting in a club somewhere, way back in college days when it seemed that someone was “falling in love” every other time a group of us students went out for beers and dancing.
+_Of course it is a bit cliched but I’m kind of fond of it because the idea was actually sparked off whilst sitting in a club somewhere, way back in college days when it seemed that someone was “falling in love” every other time a group of us students went out for beers and dancing.
 Can’t remember whose turn it was on this occasion.
-Who knows it might have been mine if I hadn’t had my head full of lyrics and potential guitar riffs.
+Who knows it might have been mine if I hadn’t had my head full of lyrics and potential guitar riffs._

 ## Imagine A Man